 Using a camera enables me to process the little things around me slowly and in depth, by looking at them from different angles and in different lights and by further working on my impressions post shutter, when I edit them at home.

-My photographic work has had another crucial benefit.
-It has enabled me to connect with a range of people, including family, neighbours, friends and the wider public.
-On social- media sites, for instance, my images have inspired other creatives to write poems and to paint pictures.
+Finally, my life as an artist has helped me to connect with people in ways I never imagined.
+On social- media sites, for instance, my images have inspired creatives to write poems and to paint pictures.
 People also have been writing beautiful comments, thanking me for my texts and images and some even asked to buy my work.
 At local exhibitions, I had similar experiences, making me feel part of the community being liked and respected for who I am.